jeremyosborne/dnpk/README.md

     * Use [esdoc](https://esdoc.org/) style to document functions.
         * Output lives in `docs/src` and is `.gitignore`d.
     * As the code matures, and where it makes sense, move stable types to [flow](https://flow.org/) types and interfaces and document the types, decreasing the amount of detailed oriented `esdoc` style documentation a function or type needs.
+* Entities and Game Objects
+    * Entities are virtual people, places, and things that together create the system of the game world.
+    * Entities should always be instantiable, and should always be instantiated (no singletons).
+    * Entities should implement an `.id` property that is unique within the context of a single game.
+        * While some methods allow for data mutation, due to the fact that many methods will make defensive copies and not mutate data, the `.id` property allows for us to make quick checks via a string comparison and assert identity by `objRef1.id === objRef2.id`.
+    * Due to history, `armies` is a native array of `army` types, and `armyGroup` now stands for a formal `army-group` type.
 * Events
     * `type='event'` field required to be consistent with other duck typing.
     * `name` field of event is assumed to be tokenized (vs. having arbitrary `subName` style of object naming hierarchies).